RobTrew/tree-tools/posts/extensions/share/index.md

 2. Make changes in your fork.
 3. Send us a pull request when you're done.

 We use [Jekyll](http://jekyllrb.com) to generate this site.
-If you are submitting a new script please use the [Archive Done](https://github.com/FoldingText/foldingtext.github.com/blob/master/posts/extensions/scripts/_posts/2012-11-14-autofocus-system.md) script as a template.
+If you are submitting a new script please use the [Archive Done Script](https://raw.github.com/FoldingText/foldingtext.github.com/master/posts/extensions/scripts/_posts/2012-11-12-archive-done-script.md) as a template.
 Make sure your script has a good description and please host your script code offsite in a [GitHub Gist](https://gist.github.com).

 Thanks, [let us know](http://support.foldingtext.com) if you have questions!